 When a person becomes addicted to dusting or hugging, they can experience serious health effects.
 Long-term effects of Dust-Off abuse include:

 - Permanent brain damage

 - Kidney or liver damage

 - Damage to the central nervous system, impacting motor, sensory, and cognitive functions

-Treatment for Dust Off Addiction
+Treatment for Huffing Dust Off Addiction

 Either rehab formats emphasize cognitive behavioral therapy (CBT) for helping young people assess the disordered behavioral response to certain stressors or triggers; or faulty thought patterns that also lead to relying on substance use.
-Once these thought-behavior patterns are identified and discussed in therapy, the teen will be shown techniques to change those dysfunctional patterns and establish productive responses to stressors.
+Once these thought-behavior patterns are identified and discussed in therapy, the person will be shown techniques to change those dysfunctional patterns and establish productive responses to stressors.

 Treatment for Huffing Dust Off and Inhalant Abuse